AireStream

 • They hold complete, keyword-aligned profiles on the sector's dominant aggregator.
 For professional services, this is typically Clutch.
 A fully populated, actively reviewed profile on the dominant platform for your vertical is the single highest-leverage off-site action available.

 • They appear by name in at least two or three editorial or comparison lists on domains already cited by ChatGPT.
 Placement in these lists functions as a structural signal, not merely a link.
-The model sees the same brand name appearing across multiple trusted source types and builds citation confidence accordingly (Segmentseo, 2025).
+The model sees the same brand name appearing across multiple trusted source types and builds citation confidence accordingly.

 • They maintain consistent brand naming and category language across every third-party profile.
 When ChatGPT retrieves from multiple sources and finds the same entity described identically, confidence in the recommendation increases.
-Variation in naming, service descriptions, or sector terminology reduces that confidence and depresses citation frequency (Blue Ocean Media, 2025).
+Variation in naming, service descriptions, or sector terminology reduces that confidence and depresses citation frequency.

 What we do not see are businesses that arrived at consistent AI visibility through website optimisation alone.
 The pattern is always anchored in off-site source presence.